 Some students may be tempted to submit someone else's work and claim it is their own.
 This is plagiarism.
-The University takes this very seriously and the penalties for students caught can be severe.
+The University takes this very seriously and the penalties can be severe.
 Departments use electronic plagiarism software as well as checking your references and research documentation.
 Many staff members are experts in their field and will recognise if you have copied someone else.
 If you plagiarise, or if you encourage someone else to plagiarise, the University's plagiarism policy explains the process followed to determine the appropriate penalty.
-This policy can be found at www.student.mg.edu.au/plagiarism/.
+This policy can be found at www.student.mq.edu. au/policy/docs/academic\honesty/policy.html eStudent